Using Écluse: the operator manual

 --source URL overrides the configured

-and schedule. --upload also publishes the artifact to the
+on failure. --upload also publishes the artifact to the

 Point your package manager at the proxy as a registry (see Connecting your clients).
+Before running a published image, verify its provenance and SBOM attestations; the recipe is in the README.

 The Golden Path